-2.98 Existing green space sites will be protected as open green space and there will be a presumption that they will be retained in this use.
+2.97 Existing green space sites will be protected as open green space and there will be a presumption that they will be retained in this use.
 These sites are shown on the Policies Map.
+Green space sites may include ancillary non green space uses such as car parks, or school buildings where they are linked to the overall dominant green space designation and aid the function of the site as green space.
+Proposals for development on sites will be considered against the impact of the proposal on the integrity and function of the green space.

-POLICY GS1 - DESIGNATION/PROTECTION OF GREEN SPACE
+POLICY GS1: DESIGNATION/PROTECTION OF GREEN SPACE